 Cooking delicata squash is E-A-S-Y!

 The taste is sweet but much milder than butternut squash.
-It goes well with just about anything – I’ve added it to Thai curries, farro bowls, even soups!
+It goes well with just about anything – I’ve added roasted delicata to curries, farro bowls, even soups!

 The magic of miso paste